-- 1.17.
-To ensure that the Council and A2Dominion share equally both risks and rewards, it is proposed that the Council provide a cash injection of £25.3m as equity into the joint venture (JV) when the new Town Hall extension is occupied.
+To ensure that the Council and A2Dominion share equally both risks and rewards, it is proposed that the Council provide a cash injection of up to £25m as equity into the joint venture (JV) at the most financially efficient point in the development programme.
 This will be funded by general fund borrowing, represented by an increase in the Council's capital financing requirement.
 This has a cost to the Council, above that reported in January 2019, as the Council will either lose the opportunity cost of forgone investment income, or need to borrow and incur interest costs.
-Provided the development is financially viable this equity will be returned to the Council before any distribution of profits. - 1.18.
+Provided the development is financially viable this equity will be returned to the Council before any distribution of profits.

 The additional costs of interest (or opportunity cost) will be reduced by increased profit distribution from the joint venture, due to reduced financing costs of the JV.
-This is because the Council's opportunity costis significantly lower than the JV's borrowing costs. - 1.19.
+This is because the Council's opportunity cost is expected to be significantly lower than the JV's borrowing costs.
+The interest cost is sensitive to the timing of the equity investment and modelling of the expected cashflows are being undertaken and discussed with A2Dominion to determine the most efficient point at which the Council should invest its cash into the JV.

 There remain risks, as set out in the January 2019 report, that should the JV not generate sufficient sales revenues or incur additional costs to those set out in the development appraisal model, that the Council will not have its equity of up to £25m returned to it.